 Our Veterinarians are qualified to perform numerous surgeries, including, but not limited to:

 - Dental cleanings (including extractions)

 - Eye enucleation.

-A surgery can be a big deal for both you and your pet, but working with the right veterinary surgery clinic can help you to feel more at ease, even before the procedure takes place.
-Don’t worry about whether or not your companion is in good hands where their health is concerned; talk to a veterinary specialist at Petaluma Veterinary Hospital first.
+A surgery can be a big deal for both you and your pet, but working with our veterinarians can help you to feel more at ease, even before the procedure takes place.
+Don’t worry about whether or not your companion is in good hands where their health is concerned; talk to a veterinarian at Petaluma Veterinary Hospital first.
 Feel free to call our office if you have any questions or would like to learn more about our surgical services for your pet.